 \section{Conclusion}

 In summary, we have shown a versatile platform for performing optical multidimensinoal Fourier-transform spectroscopy.
 The JILA-MONSTR uses an active stabilization scheme to provide four identical phase-locked pulses arranged in a box geometry.
 The active, computer-controllable feedback loops combined with electromechanical delay stages allow the phase-locked pulses to be ordered in any sequence with arbitrary time delays.
-The JILA-MONSTR has a stability of greater than $\lambda$/100 and employs a stepping scheme that allows full 2DFT spectra to be acquired in several tens of minutes, even for samples with long dephasing times.
+The JILA-MONSTR has a stability of greater than $\lambda$/100 and employs a stepping scheme that allows for acquisition of full 2DFT spectra, even for samples with long dephasing times.

 The JILA-MONSTR can perform one-, two- and three-dimensional spectroscopy.
 It can be used for numerous excitation techniques within the scope of the various dimensions.
 Here we have demonstrated selected examples of $S_{I}$, $S_{II}$ and $S_{III}$ techniques.
 In addition to the versatility, stability and speed of acquisition, the JILA-MONSTR offers straightforward implementation of phase-cycling to improving data quality.
 Here we have demonstrated a useful phase-cycling scheme to suppress pump scatter.